[Editor’s Note: This story was previously published in October 2018. It has since been updated and republished.]

 If Google is number one in the Big Data world, Facebook (NADSAQ:FB) is number two.

 Although no one really comes close to rivaling Google in terms of consumer data-set size, Facebook is no slouch.
-Considering the company collects data on 2.2 billion Facebook users, 1.5 billion WhatsApp users, 1.3 billion Messenger users and 1 billion Instagram users, Facebook promises to have the second biggest consumer data-set in the world into the foreseeable future.
+Considering the company collects data on an estimated 2.7 billion users each month, Facebook promises to have the second-biggest consumer data-set in the world into the foreseeable future.

 Much like GOOG, FB stock is hugely undervalued considering the firepower this massive data-set gives the company over the next several years.

 That growth won’t slow anytime soon.
-Instagram’s revenues were just $4 billion last year, which is rather anemic for a billion users, so the Instagram ad ramp will last for a lot longer.
+Instagram’s revenues were just $4 billion in 2017, which is rather anemic for a billion users, so the Instagram ad ramp will last for a lot longer.
 Meanwhile, Messenger and WhatsApp are just starting their advertising ramps, and those should last for a lot longer.